 Filling Stow's historic church rectory with lots of old English charm, and with its own sprawling and peaceful garden, this lavish old place facing the town square offers 21 large, thoughtfully appointed rooms with soft beds, stately public spaces, and a cushy-chair lounge.

-About three miles from Stow, in the town of Upper Oddington, is this smart 16th-century inn serving modern English and Continental food with a good wine list and top honors as pub of the year for its serious attention to beer.
-Owners Simon and Sally boast the best fireplace you'll see, and lots of game.
+About three miles from Stow, in the town of Upper Oddington, is this smart 16th-century inn serving modern English and Continental food with plenty of vegetarian options, a good wine list, and top honors as pub of the year for its serious attention to beer.
+It boasts a wonderful fireplace and lots of meat on the menu.

 Next to Wells' cathedral stands the moated Bishop's Palace, built in the 13th century and still in use today as the residence of the bishop of Bath and Wells.
 While the interior of the palace itself is dull, the grounds and gardens surrounding it are the most tranquil and scenic spot in Wells, with wonderful views of the cathedral.
 It's just the place for a relaxing walk in the park.
 Watch the swans ring the bell — hanging over the water just left of the entry gate — when they have an attack of the munchies.

 With a huge collection of medieval statuary, one of the widest and most elaborate facades I've seen, and unforgettable figure-eight "scissor arches," the cathedral is easily the city's highlight.
 Since this was not a monastery church, the Reformation didn't destroy it as it did the Glastonbury Abbey church.
-If you attend the nightly 45-minute evensong service you'll sit right in the old "quire" as you listen to a great pipe organ and the world-famous Wells Cathedral choir (usually plenty of room; generally no service when school is out July–August unless a visiting choir performs).
+If you attend the nightly 45-minute evensong service you'll sit right in the old "quire" as you listen to a great pipe organ and the world-famous Wells Cathedral choir.

 Mr. Wilkins' farm is open to the public and a great Back Door travel experience.
 He makes and sells "rough farmhouse cider" — the real rot-your-socks stuff, not the mass-produced "Scrumpy Jack."
 Apples are pressed from August through December; local tourist information offices also list other scrumpy farms open to the public.
 Hard cider, while not quite scrumpy, is also typical of the West Country, and you can get a pint of hard cider at nearly any pub, drawn straight from the barrel — dry, medium, or sweet.